The Role I Played: Canada's Greatest Olympic Hockey Team

 Read an Excerpt

-It’s still February and a call comes into our rented house in Redwood City from Danièle Sauvageau, now Team Canada’s head coach.
+Mid-February, a call comes to our rented house in Redwood City in from Danièle Sauvageau, Team Canada’s head coach.
 I think I like her.
-She’s a former RCMP officer and Montreal cop with a tough exterior, but also seems to engage her players.
+She’s a former RCMP officer and seems tough, but also seems to engage her players.

-“How’s hockey in California?” she asks in her thick French accent.
+“How's hockey in California?” she asks in a thick French accent.

-“We’re in the middle of the pack, probably outside a berth to the Nationals, but for our final weekend we’ll play against the University of California at Berkeley for what’s known as the Big Skate.”
+“We are in the middle of the pack, probably outside a birth to the Nationals, but for our final weekend we play against our main rivals, the University of California at Berkeley for what’s known as the Big Skate.”

-“The big skate?
-You win a skate?” she asks as if perhaps what I had said was lost in translation.
+“The Big Skate?
+You win a skate?” she asks, as if, perhaps, what I just said was lost in translation.

 There’s a pause.

-I realize that this call is not just a catch-up session, but in fact the call I’ve been waiting for since I first watched Susie Yuen and the entire Team Canada in pink jerseys play on television at the 1990 World Championships.
+I realize that this call is not just a catch-up session, but in fact The Call I’ve been waiting for since I first watched Susie Yuen and the entire Team Canada in pink jerseys play on television in 1990 at the World Championships.

-I hang up the phone and scream for Diana, who is in the other room.
+I hang up the phone and scream for Diana, who is with her boyfriend Jesus in the other room.
 Corey and Susan come running too.

 “Guys, I made it!
 I made Team Canada.”
 They rush in for a giant hug, making me squirm while they laugh and congratulate me.
-None of my roommates have any sort of hockey background, but they’ve watched me play and have been my biggest fans.
-Diana makes us all a celebratory dinner of empanadas and other Mexican treats, and my Stanford friends help me celebrate a Canadian childhood dream come true.
+None of my roommates have any sort of hockey background, but they've watched me play for Stanford against the guys and have been my biggest fans.
+Diana makes us all a special celebratory dinner of empanadas and other Mexican treats and my friends from different backgrounds, help me celebrate a Canadian childhood dream come true.

 Table of Contents